wernerkrauss/silverstripe-framework/docs/en/reference/shortcodes.md

 	With contained content & closing tag - [shortcode]Enclosed Content[/shortcode]
 	Escaped (will output [just] [text] in response) - [[just] [[text]]

+Even though unquoted attributes are supported, it is strongly recommend to quote them and avoid misinterpretations.
-Shortcode parsing is already hooked into HTMLText and HTMLVarchar fields when rendered into a template
+Shortcode parsing is already hooked into HTMLText and HTMLVarchar fields when rendered into a template.

 ## Attribute and element scope